Pole Barns » Pole Barn Kits » Pole Barn Insulation

 - R value for downward heat flow is absolutely different than R value for upward heat flow

-- A vapor barrier is required (not an option) with metal siding and roofing and proper placement is determined by locality
+- A vapor barrier is recommended with metal siding and roofing in humid environments.

 - Types of doors and windows (especially large openings) impact effectiveness of building insulation